raspberrypilearning/nature-rover/en/step_3.md

 --- /task ---

-At the moment, there are two copies of the **hills** sprite.
-The original and a clone.
+At the moment, there are two copies of the **hills** sprite: the original and a clone.
 When you get to the end of either one, you'll notice that the screen is just white.

-To fix this, the sprite and its clone need to be moved to the other side of the screen, when they go too far.
+To fix this, the sprite and its clone need to be moved to the other side of the screen when they go too far.

 --- task ---